You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

 Growing Pansies

 Pansies are one of the most popular winter annuals.
-They offer a wide range of colors and are perfect for adding instant color to your winter garden.
+Coming in loads of colors they brighten up a dull and dreary winter garden.

 What You Need